Below is the proper procedure for disposing of equipment on Alfred University's campus.

 Disposal must always be an “arms-length transaction.”
 This means the asking price must reflect what the equipment would sell for in an open market.
 A couple of examples of approved disposal methods are posting the item on an internet auction site, or asking two or more interested vendors to submit quotes.

 If a University employee wishes to purchase the surplus equipment, then documentation must be submitted that supports the fair market value of the equipment and the employee must pay the fair market value.
-In this case, fair market value would need to be approved by the VP of Business and Finance or the Controller.
+In this case, fair market value would need to be approved by the Deputy Chief Financial Officer or the Controller.